biancacchino/.ursecrets_/README.md

 ```
 ### Executing program

-To start the server, cd into the backend folder and type
+to start the server, cd into the backend folder and type
 ```
 cd backend
 node server_side.js
 ```

-Server will run by default at http://localhost:3000/.
+server will run by default at http://localhost:3000/.

 # Users Stories:
 ### Zainab